Mahmuei: Population

 Official statistics for Mahmuei in 1996 estimated a population of 695 people (185 houses and 223 families).
 At the time of the 2006 National Census, the village's population was 726 in 243 households, when it was in the Central District.
 The following census in 2011 counted 860 people in 238 households.
 The 2016 census measured the population of the village as 750 people in 221 households.
 It was the most populous village in its rural district.

-After the census, the rural district was separated from the district in the formation of Shakhenat District.
+In 2021, the rural district was separated from the district in the formation of Shakhenat District.

 Overview

 Most of the population is engaged in agriculture.
 Major products of Mahmuei are saffron (Za`ferân) and barberry (Zereshk) that are cultivated for exporting.
 Beet and wheat are cultivated as well.
 Grapes, black plume, apricots, melons, watermelons, almonds and pistachios are produced for local use.
 Before 1950, opium was also cultivated.
 Prior to digging the first deep well about 1980s, dry farming was the only agricultural method.
 Today, in addition to a string of underground aqueducts (Qanât), there are two networks of piped water and 23 electric and diesel deep wells for field irrigation.

-Modern facilities include an electricity network since 1986, health-care, telephone (just one line since 1996, tel: +98 056 2533 -3400), drinking water since 1998, unrefined piped water, asphalt roads, a rural cooperative, an Islamic council, elementary school and a boarding middle school.
+Modern facilities include an electricity network since 1986, healthcare, telephone (just one line since 1996, is +98 056 2533 -3400), drinking water since 1998, unrefined piped water, asphalt roads, a rural cooperative, an Islamic council, elementary school and a boarding middle school.